Lucifer25x/dotfiles/README.txt

-My config files for i3, rofi and etc.
+My config files for i3, rofi, polybar and etc.